AvePoint/cloud-api/docs/elements/user-management/user_public_api/get-multi-information-users.md

-            "department": "DEV",// The department of the user "mobile": "11122",// The mobile of the user "jobTitle": "Software developer",// The job title of the user "status": [
+            "department": "DEV",// The department of the user "mobile": "11122",// The mobile of the user "jobTitle": "Software developer",// The job title of the user "mail": "tony@element.onmicrosoft.com",// The mail of the user "location": "location",// The office location of the user "employeeId": "643477",// The employee id of the user "status": [
                     0,
                     1